-In accordance with the Official Plan, the Region of Halton Tree Conservation By-law shall be supported, including the requirement of a permit for the removal of trees within woodlands 0.5 hectares within the Natural Heritage System or woodlots larger than 0.5 ha outside of the Natural Heritage System.
+In accordance with the Official Plan, the Region of Halton tree conservation by-law shall be supported, including the requirement of a permit for the removal of trees within the Core and Supportive Greenlands and woodlands 0.5 hectares or larger outside of the Core and Supportive Greenlands.

-There are wooded areas within the Hamlet that are not within the Natural Heritage System.
-These areas contribute to the character of the Hamlet.
+There are wooded areas within the Hamlet that are not within the Core and Supportive

+Greenlands, however, these areas also contribute to the character of the Hamlet.
 The policies of Section C9 of the By-law as amended shall apply with respect to tree preservation and planting.